- Aug 7 2020 - Oct 6 2020

-Working with members of the Defence Forces from the 3 Inf Bn, based in James Stephens Barracks, Kilkenny, the photographer Amelia Stein has produced a body of work that is both a visual inventory in the medium of traditional black and white photography, and a portrait in time, that seeks to represent the diversity of those men and women who are currently serving or have served within the walls of the Barracks.
+Working with members of the Defence Forces from the 3 Inf Bn, based in James Stephens Barracks, Kilkenny, the photographer Amelia Stein produced a body of work that was both a visual inventory in the medium of traditional black and white photography, and a portrait in time, that sought to represent the diversity of those men and women who are currently serving or have served within the walls of the Barracks.
 Highlighting the assortment of skills and diverse employment required to sustain a vibrant military unit and Barracks, this visual exploration was influenced by the work of the photographers August Sander ‘Face of our Time’.

 The Handball Alley, within the Barracks, provided a daylight studio and a private space where the portraits were made.
-A number of visits were arranged over the years from 2015 to 2019, as the project developed and the breath of the work was realised.
+A number of visits were arranged over the years from 2015 to 2019, as the project developed and the breadth of the work was realised.
 Military training prepares soldiers to stand with confidence and pride for tasks such as ceremonial duties.
 This characteristic was brought to the work by each individual who stood before the camera.

-In addition to honouring our Defence Forces, this body of work pays tribute to one of the Evans' Home previous uses as a military barracks and will act as an important opening exhibition for the Butler Gallery at Evans’ Home and for the people of Kilkenny.
+In addition to honouring our Defence Forces, this body of work payed tribute to one of the Evans' Home previous uses as a military barracks and will act as an important opening exhibition for the Butler Gallery at Evans’ Home and for the people of Kilkenny.

 About the Artist